PraygeG/Market-Indicator-Cli/README.md

 When entering indicators either in config.yaml or in terminal, use the same format:
 **INDICATOR_NAME:PARAMS**
-if indicator takes more than one parameters the next parameters are supposed to be enetered spaced with dashes:
+if indicator takes more than one parameter the next parameters are supposed to be enetered spaced with dashes:
 **INDICATOR_NAME:PARAMS-PARAMS2-...**

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install stonkzilla.

 ```bash
 pip install stonkzilla